balena-io/docs/pages/reference/OS/network.md

 ## Changing the Network at Runtime

-__Warning:__ Making changes to the networking of a device is extremely dangerous and can lead to a device being unrecoverable, so exercise caution with any of the following.
+**Warning:** Making changes to the networking of a device is extremely dangerous and can lead to a device being unrecoverable, so exercise caution with any of the following.

 Often there are times where the WiFi network that the device will be provisioned into is not known beforehand.
 In these cases the device needs a mechanism to be able to add its own WiFi credentials during some kind of setup stage.
 For this reason we built the [WiFi Connect][wifi-connect] project.

 WiFi Connect enables the device to create a wireless access point called `WiFi Connect` (also customizable) which serves a captive portal.
 This allows your end user to connect to the device and add their WiFi credentials.
 The device will then automatically leave the setup mode and connect to the specified user network.

 Under the hood, WiFi Connect is interacting with **NetworkManager** via its [DBUS][dbus-link] API.
-The DBUS API is a useful way to interact with the {{ $names.os.lower }} host NetworkManager, and there are DBUS bindings for most languages.
+The DBUS API is a useful way to interact with the balenaOS host NetworkManager, and there are DBUS bindings for most languages.
 Below is a minimal Python example from the [**NetworkManager** examples][network-manager-examples], which creates a new **NetworkManager** connection file that can be used to enable connecting to a new WiFi access point.

-__Note:__ You will need to install the `dbus` module in order to run this example (`apt-get install python-dbus`) and make sure `DBUS_SYSTEM_BUS_ADDRESS=unix:path=/host/run/dbus/system_bus_socket` is exported in the environment.
+**Note:** You will need to install the `dbus` module in order to run this example (`apt-get install python-dbus`) and make sure `DBUS_SYSTEM_BUS_ADDRESS=unix:path=/host/run/dbus/system_bus_socket` is exported in the environment.
 This ensures that DBUS calls are directed to the system bus that the host OS is listening on rather than the DBUS bus in your container.

 The following example will add a new WiFi connection file to your host OS **NetworkManager** configuration in `/etc/NetworkManager/system-connections`.
 It should be noted that you will not see a new file created in `resin-boot/system-connections` because there isn't a two-way binding.
 On device boot, the files in `resin-boot/system-connections` are copied into `/mnt/state/root-overlay/etc/NetworkManager/system-connections` without removing any files from the destination.
 That directory is then bind mounted to `/etc/NetworkManager/system-connections` in the root filesystem on the host.